ToolJet/ToolJet/docs/docs/tooljet-concepts/what-are-events.md

 ## Setting Up Event Handlers

 Setting up event handlers to manage such triggers and responses is a straightforward process in ToolJet.
 For instance, to set up an event that triggers a new query upon the completion of an existing query, you simply navigate to the query settings, click on **New Event Handler** button, and define the Event and the Action to be taken.
-The actions could range from running a query, showing an alert, or even executing JavaScript code.
+The actions could range from running a query, showing an alert, or even switching a page.

 </div>

 </div>